Key messages

 - Catchment and riparian land use control local habitat conditions

-- Restoration is more likely to be successful, if upstream physical habitat degradation and land use impacts are low Local restoration is often unsuccessful
+- Restoration is more likely to be successful, if upstream physical habitat degradation and land use impacts are low

 - River Basin Management Plans insufficiently account for research and monitoring demands

-Transitional and costal water management
+Transitional and coastal water management

 - Benthic communities become more vulnerable to hypoxia with warming